#DutyStationSpotlight: Moving to JBLM in Tacoma, Washington

 Okay.
 I’m the weirdo who doesn’t love coffee.
 I’m more a chai latte girl.
 My favorite drive-up coffee shop is Cafe Elite which has locations all over the JBLM area.

 If we’re really wanting to spoil ourselves for dessert I’m going to drive you the 45 mins up to Seattle to have a molton chocolate cake from Hot Cakes.
 But if we don’t want to make that drive we’ll head into Metropolitan Market in the Proctor District for “The C0ookie”

 Is there a farmer’s market scene in there?
 Tell us about it!

-There are several through out the area but the biggest one is in the Proctor District.
-But remember the growing season in Washington is later than you’d find on the east coast so don’t expect tomato and cucumbers until late July early August.
+There are several throughout the area but the biggest one is in the Proctor District.
+But remember the growing season in Washington is later than you’d find on the east coast so don’t expect tomatoes and cucumbers until late July early August.

 Best place for brunch?
 And your favorite thing to order, please!